Mr-Smyth/circles/docs/LogicWalkthrough.md

 * ### Edit circle page:
     This link will actually take the user through multiple pages, this will control the flow of data coming to the database into bitesize chunks.
-    It will also serve to not overwhelm the user, as they will be propted for people relating to a chosen person, bit by bit.
+    It will also serve to not overwhelm the user, as they will be prompted for people relating to a chosen person, bit by bit.

     ***The user will arrive here by clicking an Edit link on a person in the search results***

     * **PAGE 1: Edit Parents**:
     The user will be taken to **edit_parents**, where their parents will be displayed in an editable form if present.
-Otherwise a search will be needed to find their parents within the DB.
+Otherwise, a search will be needed to find their parents within the DB.
     If they are not in DB, they will need to fill out the enter parents form:

         #### FOR FATHER: